 Pollinators were scurrying from one dainty puff to another, busily gathering nectar and pollen.
 Their hairy legs were combing through each petal of the pinkish-white blooms.
 There were primarily honeybees, but many bumblebees too.
 All were sharing the bounty politely – no arguments over who’s whose.
 I stood quietly listening to their soft buzz and saw a rhythm in their movements.
 It’s interesting how a honeybee can land on a clover flower, assess its fruits, then quickly move on.
 Perhaps the pollen was already taken.
-I tiptoed through the field, grabbing photos and being careful not to step on anyone.
+I tiptoed through the field, grabbing photos and carefully not stepping on anyone.

 Beyond the beauty of the expanse of flowers, which lit up the field as dusk was falling, what made it more remarkable is that the ground serves as a sports field for children.
 It’s comforting to know weed killers and other chemicals are likely not used there, especially in the wake of the Glysophate controversy (in Roundup and others) we spoke about a few weeks back.

 Initially, I thought the maze of clover spread over time until I learned that clover (Trifolium repens), also called Dutch clover or white clover, is used as a lawn alternative with many benefits.
 Before the 1950s, clover was considered an asset in lawns until the revolution of broadleaf weed killers that also kills clover; then, clover began to be considered a weed.
 Thankfully there’s a revival of using clover as a lawn alternative.
 Or, mixed with grass seed in high traffic areas like sports fields where it’s becoming a new trend.
 And for many good reasons.